"Darkness can only be scattered by light. Hatred can only be conquered by love.” - St. John Paul II

 How to Report Suspected Abuse

 If you suspect a child is being abused or neglected, please report it!
 It is not your responsibility to investigate or have overwhelming proof before reporting.
 Leave the investigation up to the professionals.
-Please contact your county child protection agency and provide as much information as possible, such as:
+Please contact your county child protection agency (see contact information above) and provide as much information as possible, such as:

 - Name and address of the child victim